 We all deserve to feel safe and protected in our homes, neighbourhoods, and workplaces.

 The mental health of our police force is also paramount.
 The AFP have good internal mechanisms to address mental health concerns, but proper resourcing can address problems before they begin.
-If we show our police that they and their work is valued, we can have a well-adjusted and healthy police force working with the community to create a safer region.
+We can show that we value the police and their work.
+By doing so, we will work toward a well-adjusted and healthy police force.

 - Securing funding for a purpose built Police Station for Gungahlin.